-'''Basic Trope''': Bob's secure computer has an obvious password, and Alice guesses it.
+'''Basic Trope''': A supposedly secure computer has an obvious password which is easily guessed.

 ** The password is "password", "Bob", "qwerty", "123" or something equally obvious.

 ** Bob and Charlie discuss passwords within earshot of Alice.